visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

     UN-reviewed state for further discussion at a VisIt_ project meeting.
   * Identifying and filing a new *product development* type issue ticket.

-To emphasize the last bullet above, *resolution* of a **Customer Response** issue does not always mean a customer's issue can be addressed to *satisfaction* within the constraints of the processes defined here.
+To emphasize the last bullet above, *resolution* of an SRE issue does not always mean a customer's issue can be addressed to *satisfaction* within the constraints of the processes defined here.
 Sometimes, the most that can be achieved is filing a highly informative issue ticket to be prioritized, scheduled and ultimately resolved as part of normal VisIt_ product development activities.
-Nonetheless, doing so does serve to *resolve* the original **Customer Response** issue that initiated the work.
+Nonetheless, doing so does serve to *resolve* the original SRE issue that initiated the work.

 .. _sre_handoffs:

 Handoffs
 --------

-Our **Customer Response** processes involve two kinds of *handoffs*.
+Our SRE processes involve two kinds of *handoffs*.
 One is the redirection of a customer who makes contact with a developer not serving as the **Primary**.
-The other is the handoff of unresolved **Customer Response** issues from one week's **Primary** to the next.
+The other is the handoff of unresolved SRE issues from one week's **Primary** to the next.

 To handle customer redirection handoffs, it is a best practice to use a three-way handoff giving the customer some assurance that their initial contact with someone is successfully handed off to the **Primary**.
 For example, for a call-in, it is a best practice to try a three-way call transfer.
-The propspect of redirecting friends and colleagues with whome some developers may have long standing relatinships may be initially uncomfortable.
-But it is important to recognize that this an essential part of achieving one the goals of this process, to reduce **Customer Response** interruptions for the team as a whole.
+For some developers, the propspect of redirecting friends and colleagues with whom they may have long standing relatinships may be initially uncomfortable.
+But it is important to recognize that this an essential part of achieving one the goals of this process, to reduce SRE interruptions for the team as a whole.

-If an active **Customer Response** issue cannot be resolved within the week of a **Primary**'s assignment, it gets handed off to the next week's **Primary**.
+If an active SRE issue cannot be resolved within the week of a **Primary**'s assignment, it gets handed off to the next week's **Primary**.
 Such handoffs shall be managed formally with a comment (or email) to the customer(s) and the next week's **Primary** and **Backup** in the associated GitHub issue.
-The associated issue(s) in the **Customer Response** issues repository shall be re-assigned by the next week's **Primary** upon beginning their shift.
+The associated issue(s) in the SRE issues repository shall be re-assigned by the next week's **Primary** upon beginning their shift.